allegroai/clearml-docs/docs/webapp/webapp_profile.md

   * [Users & Groups](#users--groups) - Manage the users that have access to a workspace
   * [Access Rules](#access-rules) (ClearML Enterprise Server) - Manage per-resource access privileges
   * [Identity Providers](#identity-providers) (ClearML Enterprise Server) - Manage server identity providers
+  * [Resource Configuration](#resource-configuration) (ClearML Enterprise Server) - Define the available resources and the way in which they will be allocated to different workloads
   * [Usage & Billing](#usage--billing) (ClearML Hosted Service) - View current usage information and billing details

 ## Profile